-Other bathroom modifications for elderly can include having grab bars put inside the tub and next to the toilet to give your senior support and protect against falls.
+Other bathroom modifications for the elderly can include having grab bars put inside the tub and next to the toilet to give your senior support and protect against falls.
 On staircases, make sure there are sturdy railings on both sides of all staircases.

 5. Fire Safety

-Death and injury from home fires is a very real threat for seniors.
+Death and injury from home fires are a very real threat for seniors.
 The National Institute of Standards and Technology reports that seniors may not be able to respond quickly in the event of a fire because of frailty.
 Put a smoke detector and fire extinguisher on every floor, and test them regularly to ensure they are functioning properly.
-All doors and windows should be easily opened from inside.
+All doors and windows should be easily opened from the inside.
 Finally, be sure to discuss escape routes and procedures with your loved ones.

 Go over prescription safety information with your senior, including drug and food interactions, and make sure medicines are clearly labeled.
 Pill organizers can help them keep track of their medications.
 Have a record of all the medications your senior is taking, and be sure to include why he or she is taking each medicine.